-Pointe-au-Père has long been the gateway to the St. Lawrence Seaway and is where pilot changovers took place.
-In fact, it was during such a manoeuver, while a dense fog rolled over the river, that the village of Pointe-au-Père witnessed the Empress of Ireland shipwreck, which claimed over 1000 lives in 1914.
-Visiting the Pointe-au-Père Maritime Historic Site will give you the opportunity to learn about the role of Pointe-au-Père in the history of the St. Lawrence Seaway.
-You will also find out more about the Empress of Ireland shipwreck and the difficulties of navigating the river in this area.
+Pointe-au-Père has long been the gateway to the St. Lawrence Seaway and is where pilot changeovers took place.
+In fact, it was during such a manoeuvre, while a dense fog rolled over the water, that the village of Pointe-au-Père witnessed the Empress of Ireland shipwreck, which claimed over 1000 lives in 1914.
+Visiting the Pointe-au-Père Maritime Historic Site will give you the opportunity to learn about the village’s role in the history of the St. Lawrence Seaway.
+You’ll also find out more about the Empress of Ireland shipwreck and the difficulties of navigating the St. Lawrence in this area.
 Finally, you can also climb the 128 steps to the top of the second tallest lighthouse in Canada.

 Beyond naval stories, Bas-Saint-Laurent was also a prime tourist destination in the late 19th and early 20th centuries.
 Every summer, vacationers from Montréal, Ontario and the United States would come to Cacouna, Notre-Dame-du-Portage, Kamouraska and other nearby coastal villages to enjoy the fresh air and the sea.
 By following the Navigators’ Route, you’ll be able to see the English influences on the architecture of the houses in these villages while enjoying a trip back in time!